Reimagining the Past for the Future in Israel-Palestine

 These activist efforts gave visibility to a silenced Palestinian history in order to come to terms with the conflict's origins and envision a new resolution for the future.
 This unique focus on memory as a weapon of the weak reveals a surprising shift in awareness of Palestinian suffering among the Jewish majority of Israeli society in a decade of escalating violence and polarization--albeit not without a backlash.

 Contested memories saturate this society.
 The 1948 war is remembered as both Independence Day by Israelis and al-Nakba ("the catastrophe") by Palestinians.
 The walking tour and survivor testimonies originally deployed by the state for national Zionist education that marginalized Palestinian citizens are now being appropriated by activists for tours of pre-state Palestinian villages and testimonies by refugees.

-Biography of Author(s)Yifat Gutman is a sociologist and culture researcher at Ben-Gurion University and an Associate Research Fellow in the Truman Institute of the Hebrew University of Jerusalem.
+Biography of Author(s)Yifat Gutman is a sociologist and culture researcher at Tel Aviv University and an Associate Research Fellow in the Truman Institute of the Hebrew University of Jerusalem.
 She is coeditor of Memory and the Future: Transnational Politics, Ethics, and Society.